garywill/treesandbox/README.md

 ### Sandbox layering structure of our default template

-"Containers tree" design makes it a fully internally nestable sandbox.
+Due to the [containers tree](#what-is-containers-tree) design, it is internally nesting sandbox.
 A default nesting template is provided, which <ins><u>suits 95% uses, so no need to know how it nests</u></ins>.

-But, if you want to unlock more possibilities, you need to understand the internals and how the default template define the "layers" of "containers tree".
+But if you're a geeky user and want to come up with more creative uses, you can get to know how it's built inside, know how the default template define the "layers" of containers tree.
 (It's pretty mind-bending)

 ```
 Linux Host
   |
- outest (the process launched by user; it manages this sandbox and stays outside the sandbox)
+ outest (the process launched by user; it manages this sandbox and stays outside sandbox)
   |
- layer1 (pid ns unshared; already inside the sandbox)
+ layer1 (pid ns unshared; already inside sandbox)
   |
  layer2 (prepares for building the semi-trusted zone)
    |